For CSULB alumna, support of domestic violence internships is personal

 Rachal Herrera is a campus trainer with Flip the Script EAAA, a program that empowers young women to learn the signals of sexual assault and avoid or resist those situations.
 Herrera has received training from staff at the University of Windsor, Canada, which developed the program.
 She, in turn, is training three to six peer facilitators, who will deliver curriculum to groups of 20 college women during four, 3-hour shifts.

-LaViolette has also started a National Batterers Intervention Programs Network and provided The Beach with seed money for an endowment that will fund internships to work on this national program.
+LaViolette also serves on the founding steering committee of the National Batterers' Intervention Programs Network and provided The Beach with seed money for an endowment that will fund internships to work on this national program.
 Student interns would be active in board meetings and help with research and administrative support.

 “One of the challenges in the liberal arts is that nonprofit and community-based organizations typically do not have the funding to pay student interns,” said Michelle Chang, career readiness and internship program specialist in the College of Liberal Arts.
 “But CLA students are engaging in issues and want to make an impact.
 So they will tend to gravitate toward those internships and do work for free.
 So, Alyce’s contributions really help students and remove barriers for students to work in their community.”